bsbello/botscope/README.md

+Botscope: A tool for Analyzing the behaviour of Twitter bots based on

-Botscope : A tool for Reverse Engineering the Behaviour of Twitter Bots https://ieeexplore.ieee.org/abstract/document/8554675
+An approach for Reverse Engineering the Behaviour of Twitter Bots https://ieeexplore.ieee.org/abstract/document/8554675